-ARESTIN® (minocycline HCl) Microspheres, 1mg is used in combination with scaling and root planing (SRP) procedures to treat patients with adult periodontitis (gum disease).
-ARESTIN® may be used as part of an overall oral health program that includes good brushing and flossing habits and SRP.
+ARESTIN® (minocycline HCl) Microspheres, 1mg is indicated as an adjunct to scaling and root planing (SRP) procedures for reduction of pocket depth in patients with adult periodontitis.
+ARESTIN® may be used as part of a periodontal maintenance program, which includes good oral hygiene and SRP.